 4. Pail, sponge, towels, tissue paper, or any wipes, and a couple of garbage bags

 5. Essential repair tools such as lumber, wires, sealant, pliers, nails, and hammers are required.

 Importance of Keeping the Chicken Coop Clean

 Before you proceed to anything below, let this part tell you first why your coop’s cleanliness is essential for you and your flock.
 Although your flock probably has lesser cleanliness standards than you do, it is critical to know how to sanitize a chicken coop when it’s due.

 Preventing diseases is will always be preferable to the treatment of diseases.
 This is another excellent reason why it is important to clean the chicken coop.
-Coccidiosis disease develops rapidly across a flock of laying hens.
+Coccidiosis develops rapidly across a flock of laying hens

 Chickens’ normal behavior is to scratch on the ground.
 If a chicken eats a sporulated oocyst present in the feces of an affected chicken, the disease may spread.
-Although Coccidiosis is treatable, you may assist avoid contamination of the flock by controlling the wastes.
+Although Coccidiosis is treatable, you can help prevent contamination of the flock by controlling waste.

 Aside from your neighbors, the smell of a filthy chicken coop is an excellent reason to clean.
 If your coop is equipped with quickly accessed cleaning trays, the more often they are removed and cleaned, the less the odor there will be.
 When removing manures, you safeguard your flock from diseases and parasites.
 Another motive to clean the coop is to keep rats away.
 Rats are drawn to coops for two primary reasons: chicken feed on the ground and the odor.

 5 Steps On Cleaning A Chicken Coop